Tealium/integration-angularjs/README.md

 </button>
 ```

-#Libraries
+#Modules
-This is a sample module to integrate TealiumIQ into your site easily.
+This is a sample module to integrate Tealium iQ into your site easily.
 The main library for Tealium is **tealium_angular.js** which has the following parts

 * TealiumHelper - Loads the Tealium JavaScript (utag.js) file and sets up tracking function (tealium.track)